Solomon Dingol: Life

 Dingol was born on March 15, 1887, in Rahachow, in what was then the Russian Empire and is now Belarus, the son of Samuel Dingol and Esther Frieda Pozin.

 The descendent of a scholarly Hassidic family, Dingol received a traditional Jewish education and studied secular subjects in a state school He later studied political economy in the University of Bern in Switzerland.
 He immigrated to England in 1908 and began writing correspondence pieces for the Fraynd of Saint Petersburg and Warsaw.
 He also wrote for, among other papers, the Novyi Vostok in Moscow, the Vuhin in Galicia, Haynt in Warsaw, Dos Naye Land and Tsukunft in New York, and Nayer Zhurnal in Paris.
 While living in London, he edited Der Fonograf from 1911 to 1912, Der Idisher Zhurnal from 1913 to 1914, and Di Velt from 1915 to 1916.
 He immigrated to the United States in 1916 and studied in Columbia University.
 He was assistant editor of the New York City paper Yidishes Tageblat from 1917 to 1919, and he wrote the musical mystery drama Der Neyder (The Vow) in 1920 and the play Fremd Blut (Strange Blood) in 1922.
 From 1923 to 1924, he was assistant editor of The Forward and editor of the paper's Sunday edition.
 He began contributing to Der Tog in 1920.

 In 1920, Dingol investigated and exposed Henry Ford's anti-Semitic propaganda.
 He created a survey of new immigration legislation in 1925, and in 1926 his editorials on the subject was used in Congress in arguments for liberal immigration laws.
-He helped start a movement in the Lower East Side for free vacation for poor Jewish children, which resulted in the formation of the East Side Vacation Association (which he was a director of) and the purchase of Camp Vacamas in Whiteport to serve as a free vacation grounds for poor children.
-He was also a director of the Hebrew High School and Herzliah and a national executive committee member of the Zionist Organization of America.
+He helped start a movement on the Lower East Side for free vacation for poor Jewish children, which resulted in the formation of the East Side Vacation Association (which he was a director of) and the purchase of Camp Vacamas in Whiteport to serve as a free vacation grounds for poor children.
+He was also a director of the Hebrew High School in Herzliah and a national executive committee member of the Zionist Organization of America.
 By 1926, he was managing editor of Der Tog.